 Kingston 2.0 Slim Xtreme Stretch Jean

-The Kingston 2.0 slim tapered stretch jean certainly earns the extreme in its name.
+The Kingston 2.0 slim tapered stretch jean (now the Bruce jean) certainly earns the extreme in its name.
 The stretch on these jeans (4% spandex) is exceptional.
 It’s the only pair that stretches in the waistband similar to sweatpants.

 The only other pairs of jeans in my collection with a stretchy waistband is the Express Hyper Stretch jeans, American Eagle’s Flex Stretch and Uniqlo’s Ultra-Stretch jeans.
 I find that having that stretchy waistband always adds to the comfort of the jeans.